Septima/spatialsuite-s4/README.md

 <tool dir="custom" name="s4-plugin-all"/>
 ```

 S4 will now search themes, profiles, and workspaces.
-In order to search your local data please See [Search Spatial Suite data](#local)
+In order to search your local data please see [Search Spatial Suite data](#local)

 ## <a name="s4customization"></a>Customization of s4 tool